Linear time encodable binary code achieving GV bound with linear time encodable dual achieving GV bound: Introduction

 \subsection{Related work}

 To the best of our knowledge, ours is the first work to construct ``fast good codes'' with ``fast good duals.''
-However, our codes are heavily inspired by so-called \emph{repeat-multiple-accumulate} codes, a class of turbo-like codes first introduced by Divsalar, Jin and McEliece~\cite{divsalar1998coding}.
-A series of works~\cite{bazzi,kliewer_new,ravazzi_spectra_2009} (that we build upon) have managed to show that such codes can have minimum distance approaching the GV bound\footnote{There are some minor caveats concerning the speed at which one approaches the GV bound which we discuss later, but for practical purposes such codes achieve essentially this rate/distance tradeoff.} along with linear-time encoding.
+However, our codes are heavily inspired by so-called \emph{repeat-multiple-accumulate (RMA)} codes.
+These codes were initially introduced as containing only a single round of permuting and accumulating by Divsalar, Jin and McEliece~\cite{divsalar1998coding}, and then extended to contain multiple rounds by Pfister and Siegel in an 1999 conference paper \cite{pfister1999}.
+A series of works~\cite{pfister2003capacity,kliewer_new,ravazzi_spectra_2009,blaze} (that we build upon) have managed to show that such codes can have minimum distance approaching the GV bound\footnote{There are some minor caveats concerning the speed at which one approaches the GV bound which we discuss later, but for practical purposes such codes achieve essentially this rate/distance tradeoff.} along with linear-time encoding.
 We will introduce these codes more formally later (\Cref{sec:RMA}) and discuss in detail how we build upon the analyses of these works.
 We remark that the codes in these works are, like ours, non-explicit.

 Regarding the task of constructing \emph{explicit} linear-time encodable binary codes that are \emph{asymptotically good} (namely, rate and minimum distance are positive constants), Spielman~\cite{spielman1995linear} provided a construction based on expander codes; these codes can also be \emph{decoded} in linear time.
 Many works have built off this construction, allowing for more and more sophisticated decoding guarantees; however, this is somewhat tangential from our main focus.
 Note that the proven rate/distance tradeoff of Spielman's code is quite far from the GV bound.
-Guruswami and Ishai~\cite{guruswami2005linear} are the first to construct linear-time encodable codes achieving the GV bound, but only over sufficiently large fields (and in fact, they work in the regime where the distance can be $1-R-\eps$, i.e., roughly the Singleton bound).
+Guruswami and Indyk~\cite{guruswami2005linear} are the first to construct linear-time encodable codes achieving the GV bound, but only over sufficiently large fields (and in fact, they work in the regime where the distance can be $1-R-\eps$, i.e., roughly the Singleton bound).

 A work in the same vein as ours is by Druk and Ishai~\cite{druk2014linear}; therein, the authors give a (randomized, non-explicit) construction of a code meeting the GV bound which is linear-time encodable, and additionally outline some cryptographic applications of these codes.
 Finally, we mention a work by Rudra and Wootters~\cite{rudra2015ll} which, among other results, demonstrates the existence of linear-time encodable binary codes of rate $\Omega(\eps^2)$ that are list-decodable up to radius $1/2-\eps$, where we recall that a code $\cC \subseteq \F_2^n$ is called $(\rho,L)$-list-decodable if from every vector $z \in \F_2^n$ there are at most $L$ codewords $c \in \cC$ satisfying $d(c,z) \leq \rho$ (the list-size $L$ in this work is a constant depending only on $\eps$).
 In fact, this code is obtained by randomly folding Spielman's linear-time encodable code.